Training, Consulting and Curriculum Development

 Select Training Topics- All topics can be tailored to the agency's individual needs and population.

-Diversity in the Workplace: One Agency, Many Cultures (6 hours)
+Diversity in the Workplace: One Agency, More Cultures than You Can Imagine (6 hours)

 This training helps participants foster a workplace environment that is welcoming and supportive of individuals from a wide variety of cultures, including but not limited to cultures of ethnicity, gender, sexual identity, ability and age.
 Our identities impact how we perceive and interact with others, and this workshop seeks to assist participants in becoming more clear regarding our own identities, and how to create a workplace that encourages authenticity and respect, which leads to maximum productivity and positive workplace interaction.